Polycademy/SnapSearch/README.md

 ## Installation Process ##

 Run all of the below as root user.
 Setup SSH first, to login as root.
-Assume OS is 64bit Ubuntu 14.04.
+Assume OS is 64bit Ubuntu 14.04, choose the default kernel.

 ```
 # if not root already